Upper bounds for the largest components in critical inhomogeneous random graphs: The model of Norros and Reittu

-For an heuristic explanation of the critical behaviour described by (\ref{pp1}) and (\ref{pp2}), see section 1.3 in \cite{Hofstadt}, where the author also described the scaling limit of cluster sizes in both regimes $\tau\in (3,4)$ and $\tau>4$, studied extensively in \cite{Hscal1} and \cite{Hscal2}.
-(See also \cite{DVDH} for recent results concerning scaling limits in the critical configuration model.)
+For an explanation of the critical behaviour described by \eqref{pp1} and \eqref{pp2}, see section 1.3 in \cite{Hofstadt}, where the author also provided an heuristic description concerning the scaling limit of cluster sizes in both regimes $\tau\in (3,4)$ and $\tau>4$, studied extensively in \cite{Hscal1} and \cite{Hscal2}.
+(See also \cite{DVDH} for recent results concerning the scaling limits in the critical configuration model.)

-We remark that the problem of obtaining good bounds for the probabilities of observing unusually large clusters in random graphs has received increasing attention during the last years.
-In this direction, we refer the reader to \cite{MR}, \cite{DEAROB}, \cite{DEA} and references therein.